RUC-MSc-CS-CIT-2024/portfolio_subproject_1/README.md

   - `omdb_data.backup`
   - `wi.backup`

 The backup files can be located in the `data` folder.
+They are currently split, and can be reassembled again by running the python script `data.py`.

 ---